acend/openshift-operations-training/content/en/docs/02/04_update.md

 sectionnumber: 2.4
 ---

-In this lab we will update our OpenShift 4 cluster to a newer minor version.
+In this lab we will update our OpenShift 4 cluster to the latest stable errata release.

-Updating an OpenShift 4 cluster is a fully automated process that is managed by several ClusterOperators.
+Updating an OpenShift 4 cluster is a fully automated process that is managed by several cluster operators.
 If the cluster has Internet access, updates are provided over-the-air, otherwise you need to synchronize the new images to an internal registry prior to starting the update or use a pull-through registry.

 Check ["Updating a restricted network cluster"](https://docs.openshift.com/container-platform/latest/updating/updating-restricted-network-cluster.html) for details on updating a cluster in a disconnected environment.

-The update process continuously rolls out new releases of the ClusterOperators and verifies their readiness before continuing.
-If a ClusterOperator is stuck in a non ready state, the update does not proceed and manual intervention might be necessary.
+The update process continuously rolls out new releases of all cluster operators and verifies their readiness before continuing.
+If a cluster operator is stuck in a non-ready state, the update does not proceed and manual intervention might become necessary.

-After all relevant ClusterOperators are updated successfully, the Machine Config Operator updates the configuration of the master and worker nodes and - if a newer version is available - replaces the Red Hat Enterprise Linux CoreOS (RHCOS) image of the nodes.
+After all relevant cluster operators are updated successfully, the machine config operator updates the configuration of the master and worker nodes and - if a newer version is available - replaces the nodes' operating system image (Red Hat Enterprise Linux CoreOS).

 The cluster update can be performed from the web console or the CLI.

 ## Task {{% param sectionnumber %}}.1a: Updating the cluster from the web console

-Navigate to "Administration" -> "Cluster Settings" to get started.
+Navigate to **Administration**, then **Cluster Settings** to get started.
 You will see the available update paths in the graph:

 ![Update overview](update-start.png)